Help! I’m Attracted to Someone Else: How to Handle Sexual Chemistry When You’re In a Relationship

 - Yes it is absolutely normal NOT to be attracted to someone else when you are in a relationship.

-As with every relational realm, there is no normal.
+As with every aspect of sexuality & relationships, there is no normal.
 Your experience of your relationship is valid and worthy of attention.

 This type of meaning making is very unhelpful.
 It is likely to lead down paths of shame and blame which aren't good for you, for them, or for your relationship/s.